sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 You should now have the files `main.js`, `styles.css`, and `manifest.json` in your vault at `<VAULT_DIRECTORY>/.obsidian/plugins/bitcoin-block-stamp/`.

-4. Go to your Obsidian vault and enable the plugin by toggling "Bitcoin Block Stamp" under `Settings > Community plugins > Installed plugins`.
+4. Go to your Obsidian vault and enable the plugin by toggling _Bitcoin Block Stamp_ under `Settings > Community plugins > Installed plugins`.

 ## Thank you